JamesMartin1998/lets-pick/README.md

 ![Image showing home page wireframe](/src/assets/home-page-wireframe.png)

 For the home page, I aimed to create a simple layout, that wasn't overwhelming for the user to use initially.
 I did this by having a brand logo and clear nav links at the top of the page, some basic filter controls and a post feed below.
 The main feed content is centralised, with the search bar and category filter controls above so the user can easily see and access them.
+I later decided that it would be better to include the 'Post' button alongside the category filter, rather than in the nav bar.
 By having the feed on the home page, it immediately makes the identity of the website clear to the user.
 The 'Your Votes' and 'Favourites' pages follow the same layout and design but only include posts that have been voted on or favourited by the logged in user.

 ![Image showing home page for logged in users wireframe](/src/assets/home-page-wireframe-logged-in.png)